alistairjcbrown/node_ikettle/README.md

 ### Upcoming

 1. Sync changes to state model back to the iKettle
+   - Partially complete.
+Further work required to support the order of changes, eg. setting temp then turning on
 2. Have periodic sync with iKettle to confirm state model holds correct state
 3. Auto detect iKettle on local network